rodneyshupe/Cookbook/Recipes/Sides/MexicanRice.rst

 1. Place rice in fine-mesh strainer and rinse under cold running water for 1 1/2 minutes.
 Shake strainer vigorously to remove all excess water; set aside.
-2. Process tomato, jalapeño, 1 1/2 teaspoons salt, garlic, and 1/4 teaspoon
+2. Process tomato, jalapeno, 1 1/2 teaspoons salt, garlic, and 1/4 teaspoon
    pepper in food processor until smooth, about 30 seconds, scraping down sides of bowl as needed.
 Transfer mixture to 4-cup liquid measuring cup.
    Stir to deflate foam, if necessary, then add enough broth to equal